 In many industries, Scope 3 emissions account for the biggest amount of GHG emissions.
 This is due to the fact that in today’s economy, many tasks are outsourced, and few companies own the entire value chain of their products.

-Scope 1 and 2 emissions are much easier to calculate than Scope 3 emissions – for the simple reason that they are directly controlled by a company.
-To effectively measure our Scope 3 emissions, we need to dive deeper into our value chain – a commitment that many companies are not yet ready to take.
+Scope 1 and 2 emissions are much easier to calculate than Scope 3 emissions.
+For the simple reason that they are directly controlled by a company.
+To effectively measure our Scope 3 emissions, we need to dive deeper into our value chain.
+A commitment that many companies are not yet ready to take.
 Despite the fact, that the biggest levers to reduce carbon emissions lie there.
 Read more about how to incorporate your suppliers in your GHG journey right here.